Car Accidents - FAQ

 Q: What if I was not wearing a seat belt at the time of my accident?
 Can I still recover damages?

 It depends on the state in which the accident occurred.
-In some states, not buckling up can negate or reduce any potential compensation for damages, on the basis that people suffer more severe injuries when not wearing seat belts.
-In other states, this is not the case.
-Your attorney can tell you what the law is in your state, and will argue for your right to recover damages.
+In some states, not buckling up can negate or reduce any potential compensation for damages on the basis that people generally suffer more severe injuries when not wearing seat belts.
+In other states, this is not necessarily the case.
+Your attorney can tell you about the laws in your state, and will argue for your right to recover damages.

 Q: Should I release my medical records to another driver's insurance adjuster?